Is Classical Conversations Right or Wrong For Your Family?

 Skeptical of Classical Conversations

-Now, here is the part where I’ll tell you that I tend to be a little rebellious; I am also more than a little skeptical when it comes to complete enthusiasm for “ideal communities.”
+Now, I tend to be a little rebellious; I am also more than a little skeptical when it comes to complete enthusiasm for “ideal communities.”

 For starters, I felt content with my current homeschool approach.
 One reason that I (and many people) are drawn to homeschooling is the ability to be flexible and do our own thing.
 I didn’t want to give any of that up.

-Second, while I appreciate many things about classical education (having had one myself), I have never believed that it is the only way to go.
-I am somewhat eclectic in my educational style.
+Secondly, while I appreciate many things about classical education, I have never believed that it is the only way to go.

-Third, my background in psychology makes me sensitive to community dynamics.
-I tend to be wary when I hear people excessively praising “ideal communities.”
-It triggers the Jim Jones fear in my bones.
+I also tend to be wary when I hear people excessively praising “ideal communities.”
+I’ve watched too many documentaries that started that way.
 Adding to this concern, some online digging into Classical Conversations revealed extremely conflicting opinions.
 Some people were worried about Classical Conversations being a pyramid scheme or a bit cultish.
 Numerous others thought CC was the most amazing thing that had ever happened to their homeschool!

 Deciding to make my own decision, I agreed to come to a Classical Conversations preview day and consider it.
 I felt good about this mainly because I was already close to so many people who were involved and had a lot of respect for the woman who was the director of our local chapter.
 I was also excited by the idea of more friendships with other homeschoolers, and more Biblical presence and influence in my child’s life.
 Ultimately, these strong positives were what won us over, leading us to join our local CC community.